wp-plugins/twine-social/readme.txt

 = Help, I'm having a problem! =

 We apologize for any problems you may have.
-Feel free to email us at support{at}twinesocial.com
+Feel free to visit our [support forums](http://twinesocial.uservoice.com), send us a tweet at @twinesocial, or email us at support{at}twinesocial.com

 == Screenshots ==